 I recently cashed in a gift certificate that I received in January from a bunch of friends and family.
 I'm sure they contributed with good intentions and wishes so I could fulfill a longtime quest to jump from a perfectly good airplane.
 Here's how it was done and some interesting parallels that made me think...

-write your name so we've provided this 6 page worksheet for you to practice your signature 50 times.
+a.
+WARNING!
+We want to make sure you know how to write your name so we've provided this 6 page worksheet for you to practice your signature 50 times.
 Oh, and we just want you to know that you have no rights and therefore cannot sue us if we kill you... and your second cousin's, uncle's best friend has no right to sue us either.

-my "rights" to do my own thing.
++ When I surrendered my life to serve Christ I gave up my "rights" to do my own thing.
 The twist is that in signing my life over to Christ I am doing the very thing I most want to do!

 b.
 After watching a training video I harnessed up and received a bit of instruction.
 The harness is an uncomfortable but necessary piece of equipment.
 It is specially designed to connect to the instructor's harness since I'm not qualified to do a solo jump.